 TIA™ begins its analysis by identifying all assets, including capital assets (e.g., buildings, roads, bridges, parks, etc.) and other assets (e.g., cash, investments, and money in fund accounts).
 Some of these assets are available to pay a state’s bills or liabilities while others are restricted by law or contract.
 The restricted assets are removed from the total, as are capital assets because they cannot be easily converted to cash.
 The result is a calculation of a state’s Assets Available to Pay Bills.

 TIA™ then identifies Total Bills, which include liabilities disclosed in a state’s financial report such as accounts payable, bonded indebtedness (bonds), and pension and Other Post-Employment Benefit (OPEB) obligations found in the state’s and its retirement systems’ Comprehensive Annual Financial Reports (CAFRs).
-Only liabilities incurred to date are included, and special care is taken to calculate the state government’s share of multiemployer and cost-sharing plans.
+Since we removed capital assets from our computation of Assets Available to Pay Bills, we also subtract from Total Bills the amount of debt related to the financing of the capital assets.
+Only liabilities incurred to date are included in Total Bills, and special care is taken to calculate the state government’s share of multiemployer and cost-sharing retirement plans.
 TIA™ calculates Money Needed (or Available) to Pay Bills by subtracting the Total Bills from the Assets Available to Pay Bills.

 According to calculations using fiscal year 2011 data–the latest year for which data are available–forty four states have more liabilities than assets leaving them with a Taxpayer Burden™.
 Only six states have a Taxpayer Surplus™, and are labeled Sunshine States.
 View a graph of all 50 states’ Taxpayer Burden or Surplus™ here.